DIY: How to Make an iPad Mockup, 100% Scale Model

 - Resample image: NO

 Do not print with your browser!
-The 100% Scale Model should have a printed dimension near: Width 7.5 inches (190 mm) and Height 9.6 inches (243 mm).
+The 100% Scale Model should have printed dimensions near: Width 7.5 inches (190 mm) and Height 9.6 inches (243 mm).

 Step 3